Back to Insights

 How many examples do I need for few-shot learning?

-Two to five examples per pattern is usually enough.
-[Estimate] for more complex classification tasks the model may benefit from five to ten examples, but too many examples mainly raises cost without always adding accuracy.
+Two to five examples per pattern is usually enough. for more complex classification tasks the model may benefit from five to ten examples, but too many examples mainly raises cost without always adding accuracy.

 Does few-shot learning work with any AI model?